 Jamsport launched several bolt-on supercharger kits for the Mk6 ST using centrifugal Rotrex units.
 A stock Duratec will take 300bhp on standard internals, plus because of the linear nature of boost delivery based on engine speed, these conversions even worked perfectly well on the factory ECU.
 A supercharger would work on an otherwise stock ST, but best results come when adding cams, exhaust systems and inlets.
 Even more is achievable when you throw in some uprated internals and a bigger blower.

-Supercharger conversions retain that naturally-aspirated feeling behind the wheel, but for the biggest kick in the backside you can’t beat a turbocharger.
+Supercharger conversions retain that naturally-aspirated feeling behind the wheel, but for the biggest jump in performance you can’t beat a turbocharger.
 There are many different routes available, and it’s all custom-build stuff so not really an off-the-shelf kind of upgrade.
 As such, your engine builder or tuner can work with turbo choice, cam profiles, engine spec, and a whole host of other variables tailored to what you want.
 Big power is possible, and we’ve seen STs knocking on the door of 500bhp with well-spec’d turbo conversions.

 Ford Fiesta ST Mk6 transmission tuning